 -

-Add the vanilla extract and lemon essence, and stir.
+Add the vanilla extract and lemon essence, then stir to combine.

 -

-Add the flour and baking powder, and stir until well combined.
+Add the flour and baking powder and mix until the batter is smooth.

 -